Embed objects

 </Frame>

-Furthermore, just like all tables, you have many options regarding how to construct the table:
+Just like all tables, you have several options for how to construct the table:

-3. Build the table **incrementally row-by-row** (great if you have a loop in your code).
-Add rows to your table using `table.add_data(...)`
+* Build the table **incrementally row by row** (great if you have a loop in your code).
+Add rows to your table using `table.add_data(...)`.

 ## Plotting options

-After selecting `2D Projection`, you can click the gear icon to edit the rendering settings.
-In addition to selecting the intended columns (see above), you can select an algorithm of interest (along with the desired parameters).
-Below you can see the parameters for UMAP and t-SNE respectively.
+After you log your embeddings, you can adjust how they are projected and rendered.
+After you select **2D Projection**, click the gear icon to edit the rendering settings.
+Besides selecting the intended columns (see preceding sections), you can select an algorithm of interest along with the desired parameters.
+The following images show the parameters for UMAP and t-SNE.

 <Frame>